operutka/serde-lite/README.md

 very useful in projects where you need to be able to partially update your data based on the user input (e.g. REST APIs).

-## When not to use this library
+## When to avoid using this library

 If the only thing that matters to you is the runtime performance, you probably don't want to use this library.
-It also isn't very useful for serializing/de-serializing large data structures because they need to be transformed into the intermediate representation at first.
+It also isn't very useful for serializing/de-serializing huge amount of data because it needs to be transformed into the intermediate representation at first.
 And, finally, this library can only be used with self-describing formats like JSON.